ovh/docs/pages/cloud/storage/highperf-identity-and-access-management/guide.en-gb.md

 You can also define access to your objects via predefined profiles.

-Click on the `...`{.action} at the end of the line of your object and then on `Add a user to a container`{.action}
+Click on the `...`{.action} at the end of the line of your object and then on `Add a user to a container`{.action}.

 ![object menu](images/HighPerf-Identity-and-Access-Management-20211110120219742.png)

-Select the user and click `Next`{.action} :
+Select the user and click `Next`{.action}.

 ![add user to my object](images/HighPerf-Identity-and-Access-Management-20211110120309990.png)

-Select the access profile for this user and click `Confirm`{.action} :
+Select the access profile for this user and click `Confirm`{.action}.

 ![add role to my object](images/HighPerf-Identity-and-Access-Management-20211110120401943.png)

 #### Advanced resource access management

 You can however refine the rights by importing a JSON configuration file.
-To do this, go to the `S3 Users` tab
+To do this, go to the `S3 Users` tab.

 ![S3 User Menu](images/HighPerf-Identity-and-Access-Management-20211110113756874.png)

-then `Import JSON file`.
+Click on the `...`{.action} at the end of the line of your user and then click `Import JSON file`{.action}.

 > [!primary]
 >
-> If you want to change the rights of a user, you may want to download the JSON configuration file first by clicking on `Download JSON file`{.action}
+> If you want to change the rights of a user, you may want to download the JSON configuration file first by clicking on `Download JSON file`{.action}.
 >

-Some examples of JSON configuration files:
+Find below some examples of JSON configuration files:

 **Read/write access to a bucket and its objects**